zigster64/zig-zag-zoe/README.md

 ## Set us up the Bomb

 Each turn, a player may randomly get "Someone set us up the bomb".
-In this mode, the border of the board is printed in red, and when they click on an EMPTY square, then their piece is placed in that square AND all adjacent squares are emptied out.
+In this mode, the border of the board is printed in red, and when they click on an EMPTY square, then their piece is placed in that square AND all adjacent squares are blasted to zero atom dust, obliterated.

 Be careful where you click, because you just might wipe out your own pieces.